fluxchief/binaryninja_avr/README.md

    where BN could not resolve the address to look like this:
     `[GPIO0 + (123 | ((zx.w(r31) << 8) | (zx.w(r30))))].b`.
 GPIO0 is the first
    io register stored at RAM:0 (or 0x10 0000) - so you see where this is going.
+ - Subregisters are not shown as such.
+This is relevant for X/Y/Z registers (r27:r26, r29:r28, r31:r30).
+The reason for this is a bug in BN that degrades the result of lifting (See issue #4).
+Tl;dr: It looks better but xrefs break.
  - Memory is treated as volatile.
 This makes sense for memory mapped (e)IO registers but we don't really want to have it for the other memory area.
    However there is nothing we can do about it, so lifting is not as good as